nwoodard1/my-pwp-portfolio/README.md

 * Overall very good work, I appreciate the initiative of going above and beyond with adding some CSS.

 **Grade Tier III**

+## Milestone 2 Feedback
+* Really clean and simple product
+* Your content strategy is clear and concise
+* Watch for the horizontal scroll bar--make sure that isn't on your actual site!
+* Your wireframes are very well thought out and should have no problem being compatable with bootstrap, in both desktop and mobile view.
+* Overall, great work!
+I can tell you put some thought and effort into this milestone.
+* Turned in early!

+**Grade Tier IV**